Berenda Reservoir is an

 launch, beach swimming areas, and restrooms.

-days that are determined by the availability of water and the
+Open days and times for the Berenda Reservoir is determined by the availability of water and the

 change.
 Generally the season lasts from mid-June through